Invisalign Clear Braces – Williamstown, NJ

 Despite the recommendations of the American Dental Association and countless general dentists, some patients still take the, “If it isn’t broken, don’t fix it,” approach to dental care.
 For decades, these patients were supported by dental insurance providers who considered orthodontic treatment to be a purely cosmetic, elective service.
 Today, more patients and dental insurance companies are aware of the necessity of correcting their smile alignment to ensure optimal oral health, and the majority of insurers do provide some coverage for orthodontic treatments, including Invisalign.
 Some of the many benefits of straightening your smile include:

-- Reduced risk for dental damage that can occur when smile misalignment places excessive pressure on specific teeth, which can lead to chips, cracks, excessive dental wear.
+- Reduced risk for dental damage that can occur when smile misalignment places excessive pressure on specific teeth, which can lead to chips, cracks, and excessive dental wear.

 - Relieved pressure on the temporomandibular joints (TMJ).
 When these small connective joints are strained, the resultant TMJ dysfunction can lead to jaw movement being difficult or painful, and TMJ dysfunction can even cause complete immobility or lockjaw.